geoholix/SignalStrengthLogger-android/README.md

 1. Foreground (high priority) logging service<p/>
-    When logging is active, a persistent notification in the status bar signals that the logging service is running, and also how many locally saved records still need to be synchronized to the Feature Service.
+    When logging is active, a persistent notification in the status bar signals that the logging service is running, and also how many locally saved records still need to be synchronized to the feature service layer.
     The logger is implemented as a foreground service, meaning it should almost never be shut down for lack of resources.
     Logging will continue while other apps are open and in the foreground, or even